Scott Pruett: 2000s

 Later at Montreal in 2007, Pruett had a promising run and was in third spot on a restart with three laps left.
 In the first turn a hard-charging Kevin Harvick slammed into the back of Pruett who spun and collected Ron Fellows, Ron Hornaday Jr., Jeff Burton, Brad Coleman, and Scott Wimmer.
-Pruett recovered from the spin and was running fourth on the final lap but ran out of gas, finishing fourteenth after leading 9 laps.
+Pruett recovered from the spin and was running fourth on the final lap but ran out of gas, finishing fourteenth after leading nine laps.
 To add insult to injury, Harvick won the race.

 The next week at Watkins Glen, Pruett was running third with less than thirty laps to go and got a speeding penalty on pit road.
 After slipping to 33rd after the penalty, Pruett spent the rest of the race charging back towards the lead.
 Pruett was running 11th on the final lap but got spun out by fellow road racer Ron Fellows, throwing both of them into the final-turn gravel trap.
 Pruett recovered for an 18th-place finish while Fellows finished 24th.

 The year 2008 was very successful for Pruett.
 He drove the No. 40 Fastenal-sponsored Dodge Charger for Chip Ganassi again in the NNS series sharing the ride with close friend Dario Franchitti who was trying out the NASCAR series.
-Pruett dominated the Mexico City Nationwide series event, but lost the lead with 8 laps to go during a battle with Kyle Busch.
+Pruett dominated the Mexico City Nationwide series event, but lost the lead with eight laps to go during a battle with Kyle Busch.
 Pruett finished third - his career-best finish in the Nationwide series.
 In qualifying the NAPA Auto Parts 200 at Montreal, Pruett claimed the pole.
 The 2008 NAPA 200 in Montreal is his last career start in the NASCAR Xfinity series.

-He won the overall race and in the Daytona Prototype Class at the 2008 Porsche 250 at Barber Motorsports Park and also the Rolex Sports Car Series Daytona Prototype season championship.
+Pruett won the overall race and in the Daytona Prototype Class at the 2008 Porsche 250 at Barber Motorsports Park and also the Rolex Sports Car Series Daytona Prototype season championship.
 In the Daytona Prototype Class at the Mexico City 250 he made the second place overall.
 Moreover, Pruett won the closest finish in the history of Grand-Am at the time, beating Alex Gurney in the finish to the 2008 Brumos Porsche 250 held at Daytona International Speedway by 0.081 seconds, after 145 minutes of racing.